-One in four deaths in the United States is due to heart disease, but there are simple ways you can help greatly reduce your risk of heart disease and lead a heart-healthy life.
+One in four deaths in the United States is due to heart disease, but there are simple ways you can greatly reduce your risk and lead a heart-healthy life.
 It all starts with small decisions to move towards a more active, nutrition-rich, balanced lifestyle.

 Read Your Labels